Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Conclusions

 Constructing monitoring boundaries and performing group sequential-adjusted estimation and inference requires computing probabilities of regions of multivariate Gaussians.
 Standard group sequential methodology uses recursive integration techniques which simplify the calculation of probabilities of a multivariate Gaussian to a sequence of probabilities from univariate Gaussians \citep{armitageRepeatedSignificanceTests1969}.
 Recursive integration relies on ``independent increments,'' i.e., that incremental changes to test statistics across stages in a trial are independent \citep{kimIndependentIncrementsGroup2020}.
-Use of ANOVA or ANCOVA consistently throughout a trial preserves this independent increments process.
-Inconsistent use of ANCOVA breaks the independent increments property; therefore, rather than use recursive integration techniques, we use numerical integration across regions of a multivariate Gaussian.
-Using standard statistical software, this integration is feasible as the vast majority of trials have several stages, rather than tens of stages.
-Not all covariate-adjusted estimators preserve the independent increments property.
-As a result, others have pursued strategies to recover independent increments in these settings.
-For example, \cite{vanlanckerCombiningCovariateAdjustment2022a} proposed new estimators that orthogonalize the test statistics when using covariate-adjusted estimators that do not have independent increments, so that the new estimator does have independent increments.
-Future work could explore extending this orthogonalization approach to the inconsistent covariate adjustment scenario that is the focus of our paper.
+The hybrid design breaks the independent increments property.
+Therefore, rather than use recursive integration techniques, we use numerical integration across regions of a multivariate Gaussian.
+Using standard statistical software, this integration is feasible for trials that have a reasonable number of stages (e.g., $\leq 5$).
+Others have pursued strategies that orthogonalize estimators across consecutive stages in order to recover independent increments and avoid integrating multivariate Gaussians \citep{vanlanckerCombiningCovariateAdjustment2022a}.
+However, it is not necessary for the settings we have discussed in this paper.

-Finally, future work may consider extensions to the covariate-adaptive randomization setting. \cite{yeBetterPracticeCovariate2022} shows that using a working model for covariate adjustment that includes treatment-by-covariate interactions achieves a guaranteed efficiency gain and universal applicability under a variety of covariate-adaptive randomization strategies where the ANCOVA procedure we have discussed here does not.
-Extensions of our work to the covariate-adaptive randomization setting would be particularly useful for trials where categorical covariates are used for randomization (e.g., stratified permuted block randomization by clinical site), but where covariate-adjusted estimates are desired at the end of a trial that additionally adjust for a set of clinically relevant baseline covariates.
+Finally, future work may consider extensions to the covariate-adaptive randomization setting.
+Using a working model for covariate adjustment that includes treatment-by-covariate interactions achieves a guaranteed efficiency gain and universal applicability under a variety of covariate-adaptive randomization strategies where the ANCOVA procedure we have discussed here does not \citep{yeBetterPracticeCovariate2022}.
+Extensions of our work to the covariate-adaptive randomization setting would be particularly useful for trials where categorical covariates are used for randomization, but where estimates adjusted for additional clinically relevant baseline covariates are desired at the end of a trial.